Croup

-Croup (/kɹuːp/ KROOP), also known as croupy cough, is a type of respiratory infection that is usually caused by a virus.
+Croup (/kɹuːp/ KROOP; from southeastern Scots, prob. echoic), also known as croupy cough, is a type of respiratory infection that is usually caused by a virus.
 The infection leads to swelling inside the trachea, which interferes with normal breathing and produces the classic symptoms of "barking/brassy" cough, inspiratory stridor, and a hoarse voice.
 Fever and runny nose may also be present.
 These symptoms may be mild, moderate, or severe.
 It often starts or is worse at night and normally lasts one to two days.

 Croup can be caused by a number of viruses including parainfluenza and influenza virus.
 Rarely is it due to a bacterial infection.
 Croup is typically diagnosed based on signs and symptoms after potentially more severe causes, such as epiglottitis or an airway foreign body, have been ruled out.
 Further investigations, such as blood tests, X-rays and cultures, are usually not needed.

 Many cases of croup are preventable by immunization for influenza and diphtheria.
 Most cases of croup are mild and the patient can be treated at home with supportive care.
 Croup is usually treated with a single dose of steroids by mouth.
 In more severe cases inhaled epinephrine may also be used.
 Hospitalization is required in one to five percent of cases.

 Croup is a relatively common condition that affects about 15% of children at some point.
 It most commonly occurs between six months and five years of age but may rarely be seen in children as old as fifteen.
 It is slightly more common in males than females.
 It occurs most often in autumn.
 Before vaccination, croup was frequently caused by diphtheria and was often fatal.
 This cause is now very rare in the Western world due to the success of the diphtheria vaccine.